JorjaFox/website/_posts-old-blog/2018-12-20-jorja-on-totlb.md

 <ul><li><a href="http://totlb.com/podcast/totlb-s22-jorja-fox/">Podcast</a></li><li><a href="https://jorjafox.net/library/transcript/2018/totlb/">Transcription</a></li></ul>

-If you ask me, <em>Memento</em> totally holds up, even though it's twenty years old, and the only part that makes it feel dated is the use of Polaroids.
+If you ask me, _Memento_ totally holds up, even though it's twenty years old, and the only part that makes it feel dated is the use of Polaroids.